vazquezgarcialab/register_apps/README.md

     /example/opt/docker-svaba/v1.0.0/docker-svaba-v1.0.0.simg svaba "$@"
 ```

 * 🐍 **`register_python`** provides a method to register python packages without registering to run inside a container.
-It will create a similiar versionized directory structure and installing the python package and its dependencies within a virtual environemnt:
+It will create a similar versionized directory structure and install the python package and its dependencies within a virtual environment (using `uv`):

 ```bash
 register_python \